-*Due to COVID-19 you do NOT have to go to an HRA Job Center in person to apply for benefits during the COVID-19 pandemic.
-You can apply online, via mail, or fax.
+*You can once again go to an HRA Job Center in person to apply for benefits.
+But you can also apply online, via mail, or fax instead.
 In certain circumstances, you can also apply over the phone or request an in-person visit.
 Learn more about your options here.

 In New York, coverage is available for hormone therapy (including cross-sex hormones and pubertal suppressants), surgeries, and other procedures.
 To receive coverage, you have to have a diagnosis of gender dysphoria and your doctor’s notification that the treatment you seek is medically necessary.
 The process can feel complicated and overwhelming, but you are entitled to this coverage.
 Here’s what you need to know.

 An overpayment occurs when the Social Security Administration (SSA) states that you received more social security or SSI benefits than you were supposed to receive.
 Here’s what you need to know to get the benefits you deserve.